SA-10125/Eclub-Site/README.md

 # The Entrepreneurship Club

-## Working on adding feautures to this website.
+## I am working on adding feautures to this website.

 The **Entrepreneurship Club** is for those who dream beyond the rational limits and for those who seek to make it a reality.